Bruce Buck

-Bruce Mackie Buck (born March 1946) is an American lawyer and founding managing partner of the London office of law firm Skadden, Arps, Slate, Meagher & Flom.
-He was also the Chairman of Chelsea Football Club.
+Bruce Michael Buck (born March 12, 1946) is an American lawyer and founding managing partner of the London office of law firm Skadden, Arps, Slate, Meagher & Flom.
+He was also the Chairman of Premier League football club Chelsea from 2004 until 2022.
 His practice areas are European mergers and acquisitions, project finance and capital markets.

+Early life and education

+Buck received a B.A. degree from Colgate University and a Juris Doctor degree from Columbia Law School.

 Law career

 Bruce Buck has been practising law in Europe since 1983.
 He left New York for England in 1983 for a “standard tour of duty” of two or three years with his previous law firm White & Case.
 Five years later he was headhunted by M&A specialists Skadden Arps to develop the firm's European practice from scratch and has stayed on ever since.

 As the partner in charge of Skadden's European offices, his work includes a broad range of transactions in the capital markets area.
 Buck represents both European and non-European clients in a full range of crossborder financing transactions, generally in connection with equity offerings or high-yield and other debt financings.